feddelegrand7/mini007/README.md

 weather_agent$invoke(
   prompt = "what is the current weather in Tokyo?"
 )
-#> The current weather in Tokyo is not supported in the predefined list of cities
+#> The current weather in Tokyo is 1.3°C with a wind speed of 5.2 km/h (direction:
-#> for the tool.
-If you'd like, I can update the tool to include Tokyo, or I can
-#> provide weather information through another method.
-Would you like me to update
-#> the tool to include Tokyo?
+#> 34°).
+The weather code is 51, which typically indicates light drizzle or mist.
 ```

 # LeadAgent